karnaker/digitalocean_dev/README.md

    >    User `vikram` \
    >    IdentityFile `~\.ssh\id_rsa`

+### Step 2 - Setting up the SSH Agent

+1. If you are connecting to an SSH host using a key with a passphrase, you should ensure that the SSH Agent is running **locally**.
+1. Follow [these instructions to start the SSH Agent](https://code.visualstudio.com/docs/remote/troubleshooting#_setting-up-the-ssh-agent).
+After starting the agent, be sure to restart VS Code.
+1. To verify that the agent is running and is reachable from VS Code's environment, run `ssh-add -l` in the terminal of a local VS Code window.
+You should see a listing of the keys in the agent (or a message that it has no keys).
+1. VS Code will automatically add your key to the agent so you don't have to enter your passphrase every time you open a remote VS Code window.
+1. The keys must be unlocked on each first login.

 ## IV.
 Connect to GitHub with SSH

 ### Step 1 - Checking for existing SSH keys